Hokaid/Artificial-Inteligence-to-predict-Breast-Cancer/README.md

-# IA-TF
+# Artificial Inteligence to predict Breast Cancer
-Artificial Inteligence to predict Breast Cancer
+In this project, Multilayer Perceptron and Principal Component Analisys is used to predict breast cancer using Breast Cancer Wisconsin (Diagnostic) Data Set.